IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/stepper.md

 ## Keyboard Navigation

 The {ProductName} Stepper provides a rich variety of keyboard interactions to the end-user.
 This functionality is enabled by default and allows end-users to easily navigate through the steps.
-The `Stepper` navigation is compliant with [W3 accessability standards](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/) and convenient to use.
+The {Platform} `Stepper` navigation is compliant with [W3 accessability standards](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/) and convenient to use.

 **Key Combinations**